Oxymetaphoric/milestone_project_3/README.md

 1. As a returning visitor I want to be able to login quickly and easily
 2. As a returning visitor I want to be able to intuitively find all my prior reviews
 3. As a returning visitor I want to be able to delete reviews I have previously written
-4. As a returning visitor I want to be able to view the profile of others
+4. As a returning visitor I want to be able to view the profiles of others
 5. As a returning visitor I want to be able to write new reviews
 6. As a returning visitor I want to be able to edit games to the database if they are not currently there